Insights / A Look At Software Development Culture

-Certainly every company needs access to software written by skilled programmers, but the effort to recruit, hire and retain these skilled workers may be more of a challenge than your company may want.
-We believe a software development culture is a distinct one – and may not align well with your company culture.
+Every company needs access to software written by skilled programmers, but the effort to recruit, hire, and retain these skilled workers may be more of a challenge than your company wants.
+We believe a software developer's work environment and culture is a distinct one – and may not align well with your company culture.

 Technology—Not Industry—Focus

 Many of your company employees are professionals who will align their careers with a particular industry vertical: financial services, healthcare, manufacturing, etc. In contrast, software developers rarely tie themselves to a specific industry.
-Instead, when a programmer goes hunting for the next job, the focus of their search will be on the technology opportunity (i.e. tools and programming languages), not the industry.
+Instead, when a programmer goes hunting for the next job, the focus of their search will be on the technology opportunity (i.e. tools and programming languages), not the industry, as well as the environment in which they work.

 Similarly, recruiters trying to lure away your software developers won't be only representing companies in the same vertical niche.
 Your programmers’ skills will appeal to a wide array of companies who are hiring.

 Key Takeaway: If your programming staff goes job shopping, they have a broader range of employment options in comparison to other employees.
+Standing in terms of the software developers' work environment is a factor employees are looking for these days.
 In addition, talented software developers on your payroll are recruiting targets for a broad base of companies.
 Software developers orient themselves to categories of technology (Java, mobile development, etc.), not the business vertical in which they currently work.
+The software developers' work environment and industry have changed a lot throughout the years, and as a company or recruiter, you need to be aware of these changes.

 Professional Growth = Exposure to New Technology